dr-guangtou/daily_astroph/2019/astroph-1908.md

 * [Numerical convergence of hydrodynamical simulations of galaxy formation: the abundance and internal structure of galaxies and their cold dark matter haloes](https://arxiv.org/abs/1908.05019)
   * **Interesting**
+  * Unlike dark matter-only simulations, hydrodynamical simulations exhibit a strong sensitivity to gravitational softening, and care must be taken when selecting numerical parameters
+  * First, softening imposes a minimum resolved escape speed, vε, due to the binding energy between gas particles.
+  * Second, feedback from stars or active galactic nuclei may suffer from numerical over-cooling if the gravitational softening length is chosen below a critical value, εeFB
+  * Third, we note that small soft- ening lengths exacerbate the segregation of stars and dark matter particles in halo centres, often leading to the counter-intuitive result that galaxy sizes increase as soft- ening is reduced.

 * [Emission line properties of the most luminous AGN in massive galaxies at intermediate redshifts](https://arxiv.org/abs/1908.05078)